sachadvr/Wox-Custom-Commands-Plugin/README.md

 ```

 You can use `$@` to pass all arguments and `$1`, `$2`, etc. to pass specific arguments.
 The script can be a shell command, PowerShell command, or a path to an executable.

-You will need to restart Wox after making changes to the `shortcuts.json` file for them to take effect.